Boris Johnson labelled ‘moral vacuum’ over Savile comments by former Tory chairman

 Three other officials, including the No 10 director of communications and chief-of-staff, also announced their departure from Downing Street amid the ongoing fallout over allegations of parties during Covid restrictions.

-Addressing the prime minister’s widely condemned comments on Saville, which has also attracted criticism from Tory MPs, Lord Patten told the BBC’s World at One: “I always thought the show was likely to end in disaster.
+Addressing the prime minister’s widely condemned comments on Savile, which have also attracted criticism from Tory MPs, Lord Patten told the BBC’s World at One: “I always thought the show was likely to end in disaster.

-“And I fear that’s whats happened,” he said.
-“It’s been particularly scarred in the last act by this sort of scurrilous attack on Keir Starmer for which there was no purpose, other than to try to get a few members of the right-wing of the Conservative party in the House of Commons excited”.
+“And I fear that’s what's happened,” he said.
+“It’s been particularly scarred in the last act by this sort of scurrilous attack on Keir Starmer for which there was no purpose, other than to try to get a few members of the right wing of the Conservative party in the House of Commons excited”.

-He also praised the chancellor, Rishi Sunak — tipped as Mr Johnson’s most likely successor if he is forced from office — for distancing himself from the prime minister’s remarks during a press conference on Thursday.
+He also praised the chancellor Rishi Sunak – tipped as Mr Johnson’s most likely successor if he is forced from office – for distancing himself from the prime minister’s remarks during a press conference on Thursday.

 “I’ve heard other ministers being asked whether they would repeat the words and they sort of dodge and dart and duck and bob and weave without being prepared to say it,” the former cabinet minister said.